 If you want to use your Medicaid plan to cover treatment for drug or alcohol addiction, it’s important to consider some key factors.

 First, make sure you choose a rehab center that accepts Medicaid.
-Not all treatment centers will comply with Medicaid coverage, and it’s best to know before heading to rehab if the rehab center you’re considering accepts your plan.
+Not all treatment centers will comply with Medicaid coverage.

 Talk first with a treatment specialist or your Medicaid provider to ensure you have everything in place before heading to treatment.
 This can include getting an assessment from a primary care provider (PCP) or getting the necessary paperwork in order.

 Whatever is needed, it is helpful to have all factors in place before beginning treatment.
-Figuring out how to pay for addiction treatment using Medicaid will provide some financial relief and ease some of the concern associated with entering treatment.
+Figuring out how to pay for addiction treatment using Medicaid will provide some financial relief and ease some of the concern associated with entering a recovery center.

-Questions To Ask Before Using Medicaid To Pay For Rehab
+Questions To Ask Before Using Medicaid To Pay For Addiction Treatment

 Entering substance abuse treatment can be the best decision you make for your life and your recovery.
-But, it can also come with some understandable concerns.
+It can also come with some understandable concerns.

 One of the biggest factors that keep people from entering an alcohol and drug treatment program is cost.
 If you use your Medicaid plan to pay for treatment, you can alleviate most or all of these costs.